-The question of “What is spelt bread?” is relatively simple to answer.
+The question of “What is spelt bread?” is relatively simple to answer — it is bread made using spelt wheat flour.
 But there is much more to the story of spelt – and bread, that can be explored.
 This post will cover all that you need to know about spelt, bread, and how spelt bread is a delicious way to enjoy an ancient grain in one of the oldest and most important foods.

 Spelt: An Ancient Grain

 What is whole spelt bread?
 Well, it is bread made out of spelt flour.
 What is spelt?
 See our post for everything you ever wanted to know about spelt.

 Spelt is a grain, very similar to wheat.
 The spelt grain is actually related to wheat, but is different in many ways.
 We cover the differences in detail in our posts: What is Spelt Four, but we will give you a brief summary of spelt and spelt flour here as well.

 In the meantime, you may also be wondering, “Is spelt bread gluten free?”
 The short answer is “no.” But you can learn all about it, if you check out our posts: Gluten in Spelt, and Is Spelt Gluten Free?

 Spelt, also known as dinkel wheat or hulled wheat, is an ancient, heirloom species in the wheat family of plants.
 Spelt is considered heirloom or ancient because it has been cultivated since approximately 5000 BC and has not been genetically modified in modern agriculture.

 What is Spelt Bread?
 A Whole Grain Bread

 Spelt today is still much like it was thousands of years ago.
 Because spelt was not modified over the years, it also naturally varies quite a bit more than wheat.
 Common wheat is consistent because most wheat comes from the same genetic line.
 Spelt, however, varies based on how it is grown and the geographic location in which it was grown.